MatteoCeregini/quad-wavelet-tree/README.md

 # C++ 4-ary Wavelet Tree

-Wavelet trees[[1](#bib)] are a self-indexing rank and select data structure, i.e., they can answer *rank* (how often does a symbol occur in a prefix of length \(i\)) and *select* (where does a symbol occur for the \(i\)-th time) queries, while still allowing to *access* the text.
+Wavelet trees[[1](#bib)] are a self-indexing rank and select data structure, i.e., they can answer *rank* (how often does a symbol occur in a prefix of length $i$) and *select* (where does a symbol occur for the $i$-th time) queries, while still allowing to *access* the text.

 This makes them an important building block for compressed full-text indices, where they are used to answer rank queries during the pattern matching algorithm, the so called backwards search.

-Using a wavelet trees for a text of length \(n\) over an alphabet of size \(\sigma\), access, rank, and select queries can be answered in time \(O(\log\sigma)\) time.
-A wavelet tree requires \(n\ceil{\log\sigma}(1+o(1))\) bits of space.
+Using a wavelet tree requires $n\lceil\log \sigma \rceil (1+o(1))$ bits of space for a text of length $n$ over an alphabet of size $\sigma$.
+Access, rank, and select queries can be answered in time $O(\log\sigma)$ time.

 This repository provides a fast implementation of Wavelet Trees in C++.
 A companion Rust implementation is available [here](https://github.com/rossanoventurini/WaveletTree).

-To improve query performance, we use a  4-ary tree instead of a binary tree as basis of the wavelet tree.
+To improve query performance, our implementation uses a  4-ary tree instead of a binary tree as basis of the wavelet tree.
 The 4-ary tree layout of a wavelet tree helps to halve the number of cache misses during queries and thus reduces the query latency.
-Our experimental evaluation shows that our 4-ary wavelet tree can improve the latency of access, rank and select queries by factor of $\approx$ 2 comparedto other implementations of wavelet trees, such as the widely used Succinct Data Structure Library ([SDSL](https://github.com/simongog/sdsl-lite)).
+Our experimental evaluation shows that our 4-ary wavelet tree can improve the latency of access, rank and select queries by factor of $\approx$ 2 compared to other implementations of wavelet trees contained in the widely used Succinct Data Structure Library ([SDSL](https://github.com/simongog/sdsl-lite)).
 For more details, see [Benchmarks](#bench) and the paper [[2](#bib)])).

 ## <a name="bench">Benchmarks</a>
 All the experiments are performed using a single thread on a server machine with 8 Intel~i9-9900KF cores with base frequencies of 3.60 GHz running Linux 5.19.0.
 Each core has a dedicated L1 cache of size 32 KiB, a dedicated L2 cache of size 256 KiB, a shared L3 cache of size 16 MiB, and 64 GiB of RAM.
-The code is compiled with GCC 12.2.0 using the highest optimization setting (i.e., flags {\sf -O3 -march=native -DNDEBUG -flto}).
+The code is compiled with GCC 12.2.0 using the highest optimization setting (i.e., flags *-O3 -march=native -DNDEBUG -flto*).
 A more detailed experimental evaluation can be found in [[2](#bib)]).

 ## <a name="bib">Bibliography</a>